Call for Papers

 Each proposal must include the following elements:

-• Language: Proposals must be written in Portuguese, Spanish, French, German, or English
+- Language: proposals may be written in Portuguese, Spanish, French, German, or English

-To ensure a fair and anonymous peer-review process, all submitted abstracts must be fully anonymized.
+To ensure a fair and anonymous peer-review process, all submitted abstracts must be fully anonymised.

 This means that: